bowman2001/perplexdoc/content/doc/overview/features/index.md

 - The line length stays the same when the width of the screen is not as constrained as on small mobile devices.

 All text is placed on a **baseline grid** to introduce a comfortable vertical rhythm.
-Combined with the fluid-responsive design this allows placing images and other elements in and around the text with great accuracies [like this](/blog/image/stand-alone) or [this](/doc/basic/image/inline).
+Combined with the fluid-responsive design this allows placing images (and other block elements) in and around the text accurately.
+The blog contains examples of all layout options for [stand-alone](/blog/image/stand-alone) and [embedded](/blog/image/embedded) images.

 ## Usage concept

 The theme will be as self-sufficient as it is reasonably possible.
-Necessary fonts and Javascript libraries are packed into the theme or retrieved from the secure CDN <https://jsdelivr.com>.
+Fonts and libraries are packed into the theme or retrieved from the secure CDN <https://jsdelivr.com>.
 Recent copies of all Hugo module dependencies are available in {$_vendor}.
 No other installations than the standard binary of a very recent Hugo release and the theme are required.
+To stay up to date in the long run, the installation of the GoLang environment is more convenient than updating the theme manually.

 ## Support